-- 1. Instruct the subject that he or she will be doing the following during this exercise: - Before the recording begins, the subject will sit quietly with their mouth neither smiling nor frowning.
-This position is defined as the neutral position. - Smile widely away from the neutral position and hold this position for four seconds (Figure HP-9-L1).
+- 1. Instruct the subject that they will be doing the following during this exercise: - Before the recording begins, the subject will sit quietly with their mouth neither smiling nor frowning.
+This position is defined as the neutral position. - Smile widely away from the neutral position and hold this position for four seconds. - Return the mouth to the neutral position for four seconds. - Frown and mouth to the neutral position for at least four seconds. - Repeat this cycle two more times while recording.

 Figure HM-9-L1: Movement performed while recording from muscles of the face responsible smiling.
-Note that the top channel (Corrugator s.) is not active while the subject is smiling.
+Note that the top channel (Corrugator s.) is only active while the subject is frowning.

-- Return the mouth to the neutral position for four seconds. - Frown and mouth to the neutral position for at least two seconds. - Repeat this cycle two more times while recording. - 2.
-Before the starting the recording, type Neutral in the Mark box to the right of the Mark button.
-Instruct the subject to place his or her mouth in the neutral position. - 3.
-Click the Record button in the upper right corner of the LabScribe Main window.
+2. Before the starting the recording, type Neutral in the Mark box.
+Instruct the subject to place their mouth in the neutral position.

+- 3. Click the Record button in the upper right corner of the LabScribe Main window.
 Click on the Mark button to label the recording. - 4.
 While the subject's mouth is in the neutral position, type Smile in the Mark box.
-When the subject smiles, click on the Mark button to label the recording. - 5.
+When the subject smiles, click on the Mark button. - 5.
 While the subject is smiling, type Neutral in the Mark box.
-When the subject returns his or her mouth to the neutral position, click on the Mark button to label the recording. - 6.
+When the subject returns their mouth to the neutral position, click on the Mark button. - 6.
 While the subject's mouth is in the neutral position, type Frown in the Mark box.
-When the subject frowns, click on the Mark button to label the recording. - 7.
+When the subject frowns, click on the Mark button. - 7.
 Repeat Steps 2 through 6 two more times. - 8.
 When the last cycle is completed, click the Stop button. - 9.
-Click AutoScale on all channels to amplify signals.
-The recording should be similar to Figure HP-9-1.2.
+Click AutoScale All.